 Get access to Free Research, detailed Product Overviews and receive instant Research Feeds from MAKE’s leading wind power research and analysis.
 Become a member of MAKE’s Free User Group today and start benefiting from these online services and more.
+By signing up, you allow MAKE to send you industry relevant emails.
 Read more

 Colombia has lagged behind its neighbor countries in Latin America in regards to non-hydro renewable energy development, especially wind energy, despite its great resource potential.
 The country could be positioned among the most attractive wind growth markets in Latin America, together with Argentina and Peru, but instead remains mired in process planning, delaying project execution.

 The country has not installed any wind capacity since 2004 when the 19MW Jepirachi project was commissioned in the La Guajira region.
 Colombia’s government approved legislation to improve the attractiveness of renewable power investment in 2014 and in 2015 the Department of Mining and Energy Planning - UPME, published its 15-year planning document outlining several scenarios with high wind power penetrations, but with no specific binding targets linked to it.